 ▸ We are stronger than we think.
 Handling wildlife can damage the intricate structures of delicate animals.
 For instance, leopard sea cucumbers will expel their intestines when handled; this is a defense mechanism, and having to repeatedly do it can damage the animal’s interior structure.

-▸ Some diseases can be mutually transmitted as with a case of dolphins.
+▸ Some diseases can be mutually transmitted as with the case of dolphins.

 ▸ For your safety.
 Some creatures carry venom or toxin as a defense mechanism (or for hunting).
 And some of those are very harmful to humans.
 Then the best way to stay safe is to not touch.
 For instance, the Conus textile –a beautiful cone shell– is venomous and capable of “stinging” humans via a stinger that can extend for several inches.
 It is known that the conotoxin of this species is extremely dangerous to humans.
 How can you tell if a species is dangerous?
 Just don’t touch…

 Marine life includes corals.
-They look like a colorful rock but they are very much alive.
+They look like colorful rocks but they are very much alive.
 Touching them harm or poison the delicate relationship between the algae that live among the coral tissue and the coral itself.
 The slightest of our touch can damage their polyps.

 ☆ Don’t Stand

-▸ Need to rest, taking a break, or adjusting your gear?
+▸ Need to rest, take a break, or adjust your gear?
 Fine, but don’t stand on corals.
 [RK03]

 ▸ In shallow waters, when being tired or wanting to take a break from swimming it feels natural to stand to relax.
 Don’t do it.
 Simply relax on your back.
 Or alternatively, tread water.
 You can tread with your knees bent up close to your bodies to avoid getting in contact with anything.